robusta-dev/kubernetes-chatgpt-bot/README.md

 * [Natan tests ChatGPT on production Kubernetes alerts](https://www.youtube.com/watch?v=RVK6jb4Ssuo)
 * [Natan Yellin and Sid Palas go over the code on YouTube](https://www.youtube.com/watch?v=jMR8M3Xqlzg ) - relevant part starts at 38:54

+[^1]: Technically this project doesn't use ChatGPT.
+It uses the `text-davinci-003` model which is a [GPT3.5-based sibling of ChatGPT](https://matt-rickard.ghost.io/gpt-lineage/).
+Given that most people are familiar with ChatGPT, but not `text-dainci-003` or GPT3.5, we've decided to keep the name "ChatGPT bot" despite the technical inaccuracy.